-Since so many people seek out video content, naturally the best will rise to the top.
-If you do not manage your video channel well, your content will be lost in a sea of more appealing videos If you choose your platform wisely, stay diligent with your channel structure, pay close attention to SEO, use established techniques, and seize on the opportunities available to video channel marketing, you’ll grow your brand in amazing ways and reach an audience you didn’t even know were waiting for you.
+Since so many people seek out video content, naturally the best rises to the top.
+If you do not manage your video channel well, your content will be lost in a sea of ones and zeroes as others’ better, more appealing videos receive more likes and views.
+If you choose your platform wisely, stay diligent with your channel structure, pay close attention to SEO, use established techniques, and seize on the opportunities available to video channel marketing, you’ll grow your brand in amazing ways and reach an audience you didn’t even know you had waiting for you.

 Establish Your Goals